-For a prolonged safe, trouble free and efficient operation of machinery and system on board ship, it is important that there is proper maintenance, record of correct parameters and prevention of impurities from entering the systems.
-The first and second points are a part of routine duties; however for preventing impurities from entering, it is important that every system is incorporated with filters and strainers which help in removing contamination from the system.
+For a prolonged safe, trouble free and efficient operation of machinery and system on board ship, it is important that there is proper maintenance, a record of correct parameters and prevention of impurities from entering the systems.
+The first and second points are a part of routine duties; however, for preventing impurities from entering, it is important that every system must have filters and strainers which help in removing contamination from the system.

 Filter & Strainer on Ship

-Filter is a fine mesh screen which is used to remove impurities from oil, water and air on ship.
-Filters are mounted in pairs as a duplex system so that one can be used and other is kept on stand by at a time.
-Filter can be used both in low pressure (suction) and discharge (high pressure) side of the system and is used to remove the smallest part of dirt which is carried away in the system.
-The cleaning frequency of filters depends upon the type of the filter and is decided by the manufacturer.
-The schedule is normally included in the planned maintenance system on board.
+The filter is a fine mesh screen which is used to remove impurities from oil, water, and air on the ship.
+Filters are mounted in pairs as a duplex system so that one can be used and other is kept on standby at a time.
+The filter can be utilized both in low pressure (suction) and discharge (high pressure) side of the system and is used to remove the smallest part of dirt which is carried away in the system.
+The cleaning frequency of filters depends on the type of the filter and is decided by the manufacturer.
+The schedule is generally included in the planned maintenance system on board.

-Strainer is a type of filter used mostly on low pressure or suction side and is used to remove large contamination particles from the system.
-This is because the mesh screen openings in the strainer are bigger in size and are similar to those of coarse filter.
+The strainer is a type of filter used mostly on low pressure or suction side and is used to remove large contamination particles from the system.
+It is because the mesh screen openings in the strainer are bigger in size and are similar to those of coarse filter.
 If the suction condition is critical, then the strainer can be fitted on the discharge side.
-This purely depends upon the make and recommendation of the manufacturer.
-Normally strainers are cleaned whenever they are opened or when the pressure drop on the filter side is high.
+It will purely depend upon the make and recommendation of the manufacturer.
+Usually, strainers are cleaned whenever they are opened up or when the pressure drop on the filter side is high.

 Type of Filters Used on Ship